|Nutrition Facts (per serving)|

-This easy onion soup is a classic French recipe with the ooey-gooey bread and cheese topping.
+This easy onion soup is a classic French recipe a crisp bread and ooey-gooey cheese topping.
 In this version, condensed beef broth gives the soup its bold flavor.
-If the broth tastes too strong, add some water.
+If the broth tastes too strong for your tastes, simply add some water.
 Or use a good quality homemade or store-bought beef stock, preferably low sodium.
 You can always taste and add extra salt before the soup is ready to serve.

-If your soup bowls can stand the heat from the preheated broiler—sturdy stoneware, cast iron, or porcelain—you can broil the bread and cheese directly on the hot soup.
+If your soup bowls can stand the heat from the preheated broiler—made with sturdy stoneware, cast iron, or porcelain—you can broil the bread and cheese directly on the hot soup.